fighting45/STYXY-smart-contracts-Ethereum/README.md

 # Styxy Smart Contracts

-This repository contains Hardhat project having the smart contracts for the **Styxy Token** (STYXY).
-It includes the contract implementation for an ERC-20 token and the deployment script for deploying and verifying the contract on Ethereum-based networks such as Sepolia.
+This repository is a Hardhat project comprising of smart contracts for the **Styxy Token** (STYXY).
+It includes the contract implementation for an ERC-20 token, STYXY staking contract and the deployment script for deploying and verifying the contracts on Ethereum-based networks such as local Hardhat network and Sepolia network.

 ## Project Overview

-- **Contract Name**: `MyToken`
+- **Contract Name**: `ERC20.sol`
 - **Token Name**: Styxy
 - **Token Symbol**: STYXY
 - **Token Standard**: ERC-20